yukiyasuda6030/handson-gitops/readme.md

 # argocd-sample-repo
-This is demo page of argocd sample repo.
+This page is a demo page for argocd and other GitOps.